Dental Implants in Perth

 Fixed Bridges: A fixed bridge is not removable and is also known as a traditional dental bridge or a fixed partial denture.
 It instead features dental crowns that are securely affixed to the implant abutment, which is usually the tooth or teeth next to the space in your mouth.

 To have a beautiful smile and get the most out of your dental implants, you must practice appropriate oral care.
 Your dental implant care starts the moment you leave the dental clinic.
 So, how do you care for your implants?
 Check out this guide to learn everything you need to know about caring for your dental implants.
 Brush and floss daily.

 The maintenance of dental implants is the same as caring for natural teeth.
 This includes brushing twice daily for two minutes and flossing daily—flossing around the implant’s base to reduce accumulated food debris.
 Daily brushing and flossing eliminate plaque and bacteria from the gums, preventing gum disease and boosting oral hygiene.

 Get the right dental supplies.

 Having the correct supplies is another approach to proper care for your dental implants.
 To begin, you’ll need a soft-bristled toothbrush that can reach the back of your mouth.
 Some dentists recommend an electric toothbrush for dental implants, especially if you have difficulty brushing correctly.
 Consider obtaining a floss threader or a small interdental brush to clean around the implant.
 Also, water flossers are easier to use than standard dental floss and perform well for cleaning around dental implants.

 Replace your toothbrush.

-Replace your toothbrush bristles when they start to fray and fade in colour, which happens roughly every three months.
+Replace your toothbrush bristles when they start to fray and fade in colour roughly every three months.
 Changing your toothbrush regularly guarantees optimal plaque and bacteria removal.
 Replacing your toothbrush also avoids bacteria buildup.